jakubknejzlik/argocli/README.md

 # argocli

-Argo CLI in alpine docker with empty entrypoint
+Argo CLI in alpine image with empty entrypoint